daquinoaldo/https-localhost/README.md

 [![Known Vulnerabilities](https://snyk.io/test/npm/https-localhost/badge.svg)](https://snyk.io/test/npm/https-localhost)
 [![GitHub issues](https://img.shields.io/github/issues/daquinoaldo/https-localhost.svg)](https://github.com/daquinoaldo/https-localhost/issues)

 ## Install and use standalone
 ```
-npm i -g https-localhost
+npm i -g --only=prod https-localhost
 ```
 ```
 serve ~/myproj
 ```
 - `sudo` may be necessary.
 - If a static path is not provided the current directory content will be served.
 - You can change the port setting the PORT environmental variable: `PORT=4433 serve ~/myproj`.
+Specifying port number will also prevent http to https redirect.

 ## Use as module